 The Coronavirus Aid, Relief and Economic Security (CARES) Act is a federal grant that provides relief from COVID-19.
 The CARES Act specifies that funds can be disbursed as grants to students whose education is impacted by the COVID-19 pandemic outbreak.
 The funds are to be used specifically for expenses related to the disruption of campus operations due to the coronavirus, and may be used for food, housing, course materials, technology, health care, and child-care incurred during 2020 summer and fall quarters.
 Best of all, these grants do not have to be paid back.

-As of August 2, 2020 the school has dispersed $25,500 of the $31,782 the received from the Department of Education to 18 students.
+As of November 16, 2020 the school has dispersed 100% of the $31,782 received from the Department of Education to 18 students ( 67% of current students).
 NWSWB estimates the total number of students at the institution who are or could be eligible to participate is 20 students (or 75% of current students).

 - You must be presently enrolled at the Northwest School of Wooden Boatbuilding as part of a 12-month Boatbuilding or 6-month Marine Systems program